Internet Explorer is not supported by Design Library

 Select versus Dropdown

-• A Select presents a list of values where users can select one option.
+• The select component presents a list of values where users can select one option.
 It’s preferred to be used in forms that will be submitted.

 A key difference between the components is the underlying code for the components.
-The Select component is based on the native select HTML Element thus making the appearance of the component being determinated by the browser, the dropdown component can be styled as needed.
+The select component is based on the native select HTML Element thus making the appearance of the component being determined by the browser, the dropdown component can be styled as needed.

 Behaviour